StarcubeLabs/StarcubeLabs.github.io/_posts/2023-03-13-ldr-postmortem.markdown

 There are many morals to this story but the one most salient to the jam is this: as someone collaborating with other individuals, it is far easier to work with proactive people that add things to the stone soup (project) than it is to work with people that wait for instructions.

 Inevitably during the jam, there were moments where developers had to stop and ask out loud to the rest of the team "hey what am I doing?
 What am I supposed to be doing?
 What are the exact requirements of that?
 Can you help me do that?"
-Some of these questions are from legitimate confusion around what steps lead towards a finished product.
-Some questions are a mental defense to stall on starting work or as an ego defense against having work rejected or are an excuse to later say "see I told you I didn't have everything I needed".
+Some of these questions are from a place of legitimate confusion around what steps lead towards the vision of a finished game.
+Some questions are an unconcious way to stall on starting work or as an ego defense against having work rejected or are an excuse to later say "see I told you I didn't have everything I needed".
 Do not do this to your team mates.

 Be self motivated, make best guesses towards what contributions add towards the finished project, and be patient when your contributions need extra rework because the first pass did not fit into the bigger picture.
 Every team member is ideally working towards the final product in good faith and you have to trust them as much as you expect to be trusted.